pomdtr/sunbeam/docs/reference/schemas/detail.md

 {
     // the text to display (required)
     "text": "# Sunbeam\n\n***the love child of raycast and fzf***",
-    // highlighter to use (optional, default: "ansi")
+    // Format to use (optional, default: "ansi")
-    // Can be "markdown" or "ansi"
+    // Can be "markdown", "ansi" or "template" "format": "markdown",
-    "highlight": "markdown",
     // the list of actions that can be performed on the view (optional) "actions": [
         {